mage-os/generate-mirror-repo-js/README.md

 cd ..
 ```

+Alternatively, delete the contents of the repo cache dir, and all repos will be cloned again.

+### 2. Update the container image

-Be sure to fetch the latest version of the image with `podman pull magece/mirror-repo-js:latest`
+Be sure to fetch the latest version of the image with `podman pull magece/mageos-repo-js:latest`
-or `docker pull magece/mirror-repo-js:latest`.
+or `docker pull magece/mageos-repo-js:latest`.

+### 3. Re-run the command to generate the composer repo

 Then re-run the repository generation with the same arguments as the initial generation.

 ## Building the docker image